Breakfast with a view at Quintanilha

 Pastel de nata with tea at Majestic cafe, seen from above

-Pastel de nata with tea at Majestic cafe
+Pastel de nata with tea at Majestic cafe.

 In Porto we had dinner at Cerveja Artesanal Levare, which we liked.
 I tried out the traditional Porto dish francesinha.
-Once got our dinner from KFC near our hotel and the first evening a milkshake and ice cream.
+Once we got our dinner from KFC near our hotel and on the first evening a milkshake and ice cream.
 We had lunch on our Pastel de nata tour at a place on the Rua do Flores.
 For the pastel de nata we took a self-guided tour and ate them at 8 different places.
 We loved the pasteïs de nata at Manteigaria the most.
 Other pastelaria and café’s where we tried pasteïs de nata and other pastries at are: Neta 3, Nata Lisboa, Fábrica Da Nata, Confeitario do Bolhão, Majestic Café Porto, Pastelaria Tupi and Natas Douro.

 On the Rota N222 we had lunch at Restaurante das Caldes, where they served really large sized plates.